dhaven/davidhaven-blog/content/posts/protonmail-e2e-encryption/index.md

 </figure>

 Now if Amy wants to send a message to Brian she can encrypt the message using Brian’s public key.
 Only Brian can decrypt the message because only he has access to the associated private key.
-Likewise if Brian want’s to send a response message to Amy he can use Amy’s public key to encrypt the message.
+Likewise, if Brian want’s to send a response message to Amy he can use Amy’s public key to encrypt the message.

 PGP depends on this key exchange to guaranty a secure communication between Amy and Brian.